Kim Kardashian Kimoji Merch Includes Marijuana Rolling Papers, A Butt Pool Float, And ‘Still Drunk’ Flasks

 A post shared by KIMOJI (@kimoji) on

-The fact that Kim referred to April 4th’s launch as “Drop One” made fans theorize that there is more to come for the reality star’s merchandise line.
+The fact that Kim referred to April 4’s launch as “Drop One” made fans theorize that there is more to come from the reality star’s merchandise line.

-“Drop One” includes 15 new merch items that were released on Kimoji.com.
+“Drop One” includes 15 new merch items that were released on the Kimoji website.

 The Kimoji Instagram account referred to the Kimoji release as the “Festival Drop.”
 The account also mentioned that the merchandise was only available in a limited quantity.